 Many parents try to engage in mindful parenting — being fully present with their children, free from distractions or judgment, and with a soft and open mind.
 Easier said than done, we know, but the result in providing such undivided attention is that we are more attentive, aware, kind, and understanding in our interactions with youngsters.
 When it comes to getting tasks done, we learn to take care of one thing in this moment, and another thing in the next.
 Moment by moment.
 Task by task.

 Mindful parenting behavior is about setting an ongoing intention to be present at the given moment.
-This presence can take many forms: for example, it may look like paying attention to your child, noticing your own feelings when you’re in conflict with him or her, pausing before responding, and listening to your child’s viewpoints, even if they differ from your own.
+This presence can take many forms: for example, it may look like paying attention to your child, noticing your own feelings when you’re in conflict with them, pausing before responding, and listening to your child’s viewpoints, even if they differ from your own.

-A mindful parenting approach involves pausing so that you can be attuned to your child’s deeper needs (are they crying because they are hungry, sleepy, scared, or something else?), and respond to him or her in an appropriate and loving way.
+That's all to say, a mindful parenting approach involves pausing so that you can be attuned to your child’s deeper needs (are they crying because they are hungry, sleepy, scared, or something else?), and respond to them in an appropriate and loving way.

-Another study from George Mason University showed that parents who engaged in mindful parenting behavior demonstrated less negative emotion and more shared positive emotion in conversations with their children; in turn, sharing more positive emotion was associated with decreased drug use for the children.
+Another study showed that parents who engaged in mindful parenting behavior demonstrated less negative emotion and more shared positive emotion in conversations with their children.
+In turn, sharing more positive emotion was associated with decreased drug use for the children.

 Step 1: Take a deep breath.